Epic Train Journeys in Norway

 The Flam Railway (Flåmsbanen)

-A short, yet scenic journey bringing you from Myrdal to Flåm Station.
 On Flåmsbanen you get a rare view of the dramatic western nature with impressive waterfalls, small farms clinging on to the steep rock wall, and majestic mountains towering over you.
 80% of the journey has an uphill rise of 5,5%, making this one of the steepest railways in Europe.
-The journey 20,4 kilometres and lasts around 50 minutes.
+It is a short, yet scenic journey bringing you from Myrdal to Flam Station.
+The journey is 20,4 kilometres and lasts around 50 minutes.

 Ending in Flam, at the end of Aurlandsfjord, (a branch of the Sognefjord) you can continue to explore the Norwegian western beauty as you step off the train.
 For the thrill seekers out there, Flam can offer Norway’s longest zipline.
 Rallarvegen – the road built to transport materials to the construction of the Bergen Railway, is an epic cycling route all bike lovers should explore.